willtham1/prisma-db-starter/README.md

 This is just a toolkit on how to get prisma working with a free db.
+This is what I feel should be known.

 Toolkit includes
 - A built prisma schema that was recommened to be used with every project